 Credit scores only assess the info contained in your credit reports.
 They don't consider income or personal characteristics.
 Fair Isaac invented FICO specifically to exclude demographic factors.
 Credit scoring was developed to assess willingness to pay while specifically excluding any other demographic factors.

 Deliquencies, derogatory payment behavior, debt level, length of credit history, types of credit and the number of inquiries are all considered in credit scores.
 Your score considers both positive and negative information in your credit report.
 Late payments lower your credit score, but establishing or reestablishing a good track record of making payments on time will raise your score.

 To get a credit score, borrowers must have an active credit account with a payment history of at least six months.
 This payment history ensures that there is sufficient information in your report to generate a score.
 Some borrowers don't have a long enough credit history to get a credit score.
 They should spend some time building a credit history before they apply.

-Trustin Mortgage, LLC can answer questions about credit reports and many others.
-Call us: (302) 765-8089.
+Trustin Mortgage, LLC can answer your questions about credit reporting.
+Call us at (302) 765-8089.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.